Christine Sinclair: Early life

 Born in Burnaby, British Columbia, to Bill and Sandra Sinclair on June 12, 1983, Sinclair began playing soccer at the age of four for an under-7 team.
 Her father Bill Sinclair (1972) and uncles Brian (1972) and Bruce Gant (1990) were all Canadian amateur soccer champions while Brian and Bruce also played at the professional level.
 Her father Bill played for the University of British Columbia and the New Westminster Blues in the Pacific Coast Soccer League.

 Christine Sinclair also played basketball and baseball as a youth.
 Playing in a Burnaby boys' baseball league, she made the local under-11 all-star team as a second baseman.
 With the team, she chose the number 12 as a tribute to Toronto Blue Jays' second baseman Hall of Famer, Roberto Alomar.

 Sinclair was selected to British Columbia's under-14 girls all-star soccer team at age 11 and led club team Burnaby Girls Soccer Club to six league titles, five provincial titles, and two top-five national finishes.
 She attended Burnaby South Secondary School where she led the soccer team to three league championships.
 At age 15, she attended matches of the 1999 FIFA Women's World Cup in Portland, Oregon.
 She played for Canada's under-18 national team before making her debut at the senior level at age 16 at the 2000 Algarve Cup where she scored three goals.

 College career

-In 2001, Sinclair arrived at the University of Portland where she made an immediate impact on an already formidable soccer program.
+In 2001, Sinclair arrived at the University of Portland where she joined the soccer program.
 She recorded 23 goals and eight assists in her first season, leading all first-year students in NCAA Division I total scoring.
 She was named Freshman of the Year by Soccer America, and was a consensus All-America selection.

 "Coming into that program, (head coach) Clive (Charles) saw me as a young player, but a leader on the team.
 He expected a lot from me even as a freshman.
 I had experienced it before, being young and being in the national team travelling the world.
 It was such a smooth transition for me and the fact that it was a small school really helped me.
 I think I would've gotten lost in some of those bigger schools."